DanielK2312/SWJ-Proj/README.md

 #### Contributions:

-1. Daniel Kosmin, 10 hours, contributed in Refactoring the Frontend
+1. Daniel Kosmin, 13 hours, contributed in Refactoring the Frontend
-2. Gabe Hoban, 10 hours, contributed in Refactoring the Backend
+2. Gabe Hoban, 13 hours, contributed in Refactoring the Backend
-3. Samantha Adrian, 8 hours, contributed in Deployment to Heroku
+3. Samantha Adrian, 11 hours, contributed in Deployment to Heroku
-4. Samuel Miller,  8 hours, contributed in Refactoring the Frontend and ReadMe
+4. Samuel Miller,  11 hours, contributed in Refactoring the Frontend, Readme and docker deployment.

 ### Sprint 1